mochaman/alhena/README.md

 ```
 ## 📽️ Inline Media With VLC

 Alhena supports inline video and audio playback when VLC is installed.
-The feature must be enabled from the 'Settings' menu.
+The feature must be enabled from the 'Settings' menu and the installed VLC architecture must match the OS (64-bit on a 64-bit OS).
 The vlcj library does a good job of detecting VLC but there may be instances where you need to specify the location.
 This is done by creating a vlcj.config file in the ~/.config/vlcj directory.
 Examples:

 On MacOS, discovery works fine if building from source.
 If you use one of the pre-build .dmg installs, you will likely need to create the vlcj.config file with the following line (assuming VLC is installed in the default location):
 ```sh